Sambucus canadensis

 - Fruit Description:

-- Clusters of round, edible, purplish-black drupes display from June to August.
-Each berry is 1/4 inch across, contains 3-5 seeds and is borne in large drooping clusters.
+- The fruits are clusters of rounded, edible, purplish-black drupes.
+They are on display from August to September.
+Each berry is 1/4 inch across, contains 3-5 seeds, and is borne in large drooping clusters.
+The fruits are used to make jellies and wine.

 -